BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 # ![agent-view-agents.png](/uploads/agent-view-agents.png){:height="300px" width="600px"}

-# Establishing your Sales Credit Limits
+# Establishing your Sales Credit Limit

 Your Master Agent account is established with the following credit limits.